UDOOboard/serial_libraries_examples/python/README.md

 This file describes how to run the python examples contained in this folder.

-1- Install the library to manage the serial:
+1- Install the Python library to manage the serial:
 (NB: jump this step if you have this example preinstalled in you UDOObuntu distribution, release 1.1 and above)

     sudo pip install pyserial